tlam67/tlam67/README.md

 ### Welcome 👋

 I'm Tristan, a Computer Science student at the University of Waterloo.
 I'm currently looking for an internship for Winter 2024.
-Right now I'm on an international exchange at the University of Hong Kong.
-In the summer, I will be working at Plenty of Fish as a Machine Learning Engineer!
-Previously I have interned at Arcturus, WSIB Innovation Lab, and Hop In as a Software Engineer.
+Previously I have worked at Plenty of Fish as a Machine Learning Engineer, and at Arcturus, WSIB Innovation Lab, and Hop In as a Software Engineer.

 👀 Interested in ML/AI and Data Science